WaiveCar/Waivecar/src/views/site/faq.md

 Yep!
 Insurance with a $1,000 deductible is included in the signup!
 The information is in the glove box!

 ### Can I use an out of state drivers license to drive with WaiveCar?

 Yep!
-However, if you have a Pennsylvania license, please email us at support@waive.car as Pennsylvania requires a separate background check form to be filled out.
+However, if you have a Pennsylvania, Utah or Washington license, please email us at support@waive.car as those states require a separate background check form to be filled out.

 ### Can I use an out of country drivers license?

 Yep!
-However you will need to contact your DMV and obtain a driving record to email to us at support@waive.car
+However you will need to contact your country’s DMV equivalent to obtain a driving record to email to us at support@waive.car (It must be translated into English)

 ### Can I use a temporary drivers license?
 Unfortunately you will need a permanent license to drive with WaiveCar.

 ### How long does the signup take?

 It's very quick!
 Should only take about 10 minutes for the signup and the background check to complete.
-If the background check seems to be taking longer, please give us a call at 855-WAIVE55
+If the background check seems to be taking longer, please give us a contact us.

 ## Booking Cars

 ### What are WaiveCar's hours?

-Our cars are available 24/7 however the HQ is open from 9am-10pm and the customer service line is open from 9am-midnight.
+Our cars are available 24/7 however the HQ is open from 9am-10pm and the customer service line is open from 8am-10pm.
 If you need assistance at other hours, simply send us an email at support@waive.car and we will reach you at our earliest convenience.
+Please note new rentals cannot be created between 1am & 5am.

 ### How do I book a WaiveCar?
 Log onto the app and find the closest available WaiveCar to you.
 Hit "Book it"!
 You then have 15 minutes to get to the car before the reservation times out.

 ### Where can I get a WaiveCar?

-Right now our cars are only dispersed around Santa Monica, CA. In the near future, you will be able to pick them up anywhere in LA and other major cities!
+Right now our cars are only dispersed around Santa Monica, Venice, Sawtelle, Mar Vista and Marina Del Ray, CA. In the near future, you will be able to pick them up anywhere in LA and other major cities!

 ### How long do I have to get to a WaiveCar?

 You have 15 minutes to get to a WaiveCar before the reservation times out.
+You may purchase an additional 10 minutes for a $1 fee.

 Once you get there, please make sure you drive the WaiveCar!
 We may have to forfeit your booking if the WaiveCar isn't being used.
 But don't worry, we send out a message beforehand and you'll have plenty of time to contact us if we've made a mistake.